enkidevs/curriculum/lua/lua-core/tables-in-lua-ii/assigning-functions-to-existing-tables-in-lua.md

 ---
 ## Content

-Next to creating tables with funcitons as values we can also define new functions and add them to an existing table.
+Next to creating tables with functions as values we can also define new functions and add them to an existing table.

 Take a look at this example:
 ```lua